falent/googleHomeAssistantExpressNodeJS/README.md

 you will get a such output:
 *Hello Thomas For what city do you want to get weather, my dear Thomas*

-In your ngrok container will come a query:
+In your ngrok container in your local machine you will get a query:

-![enter image description here](https://lh3.googleusercontent.com/cTrEJQ-2FDM8jYkAgrLYtUH0pEeBRVPH1lzEWsHJfcdFAbEfx1FGVyliuAmO-vC8QlbTAnznYdA) and in your google assistant container you will see first logs
+![enter image description here](https://lh3.googleusercontent.com/cTrEJQ-2FDM8jYkAgrLYtUH0pEeBRVPH1lzEWsHJfcdFAbEfx1FGVyliuAmO-vC8QlbTAnznYdA)

+and in your google assistant container you will see first logs

 ![enter image description here](https://lh3.googleusercontent.com/zbdLvOCCRUeWIcRCBnVlOdGbGc5FNw_RTm9DzI-ZOPE4CNAATp_jfaKigyLccg3FkBUW_TlwIqs)